scosme96/hello-world/README.md

 # hello-world
 Just Another Repository
-Hello Poeple
+Hello People
-Im Sandy an i only got about 3 hours of sleep today.
+Im Sandy and I only got about 3 hours of sleep today.